 The Expert Group submitted its report and recommendations to the 22nd session of the Crime Commission.
 It recommends to the 22nd session of the Crime Commission to "consider whether to extend its mandate to continue its work, or refer the matter to a drafting group of Member States" (para.
 3).
-The IEGM further recommends to "request the Secretariat to prepare an ongoing consolidated text of the Rules for discussion at a further meeting to continue the revision process" drawing on a "joint submission by Argentina, Brazil, South Africa, United States of America, Uruguay and Venezuela (Bolivarian Republic of)", (para.
-5), but which is to date not available online.
+The IEGM further recommended to "request the Secretariat to prepare an ongoing consolidated text of the Rules for discussion at a further meeting to continue the revision process" drawing on a "joint submission by Argentina, Brazil, South Africa, United States of America, Uruguay and Venezuela (Bolivarian Republic of)", (para.
+5), which is available online.